enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tutorials/3_easier_casting.md

 It's worth noting that casting spells through the Mirror of Evaluation has a few drawbacks.
 Most obviously, it's a massive hassle drawing those two patterns every time.
-Potentially more importantly though, any spell cast happening through the mirror can only execute at most 64 circles.
+Potentially more importantly though, any spell cast happening through the mirror can only execute at most *64 circles*.
 That really isn't a lot!

 ;;;;;